hapax/hapax.github.io/assets/simple-qm.md

 Classically, light consists of intertwined electric and magnetic fields, separately wobbling up and down, but at right angles to each other.
-In quantum mechanics, this wave can also be viewed as a particle, the *photon*.
+In quantum mechanics, this wave can also be viewed as a particle called the photon.
-Thus, a single photon has some plane in which the corresponding electric field wobbles up and down.
-The direction in which the electric field wobbles is the *polarisation* of the photon.
+The photon's electric field wobbles up and down in some direction called the *polarisation*.

 Let's set up a coordinate system with the $z$-axis coinciding with the path of the photon, and $x$ and $y$ perpendicular to it.